serenity-is/blog/2017-08-08-what-is-in-premium.md

 This is a table explorer, similar to view data in SQL Management Studio.

-It's main purpose is to demonstrate how you could work with dynamic data sources and columns in Serenity.
+Its main purpose is to demonstrate how you managed to work with dynamic data sources and columns in Serenity.

 ![Data Explorer](img/2017-08-08/data-explorer.png)

 ## Data Tables Integration

-Serenity use *SlickGrid* under the hood for your listing pages.
+Serenity uses *SlickGrid* under the hood for your listing pages.
 It is possible to use another grid / table component for some pages if required.

 In this sample we demonstrate how you could integrate popular DataTables plugin, in both client side / server side data source mode, while still making use of Serenity services.